Voted one of Ireland's Top 10 Scenic Drives in the Irish Independent 2010

 Situated on the southwest corner of Inishowen is Inch Island and Blanket Nook.
 While the name of the place is Inch Island, it is in fact attached to the mainland by a wide causeway.
 Anywhere on this island is excellent for bird watching especially from the causeway itself.
 Between Inch Island and the mainland lies a region of drained polder land, which has an area of 1,200 hectares.
 Here whooper Swans are of international importance with, on average, 300 birds over-wintering.
 In the 15th Century, Sir Cahir O'Doherty built a castle near the Southern end of hte island, parts of which are still visible today.
 There is also fully functioning pier on northern the side of the Island with easy access to Lough Swilly.

 This is the site of the ancient 7th Century Abbey of St. Mura.
-The cross of St. Mura.
-This marks his grave 654A.D and other artefacts are Wishing Stone and Greek Cross both which are set in the outer wall surrounding the site.
+In the graveyard around the monastery there is an ancient cross slab, the Cross of St. Mura, and it marks St. Muras grave who died in 654A.D.
+Other artefacts are Wishing Stone and Greek Cross both which are set in the outer wall surrounding the site.
 Legible marked graves date from 1652 and include names of the early plantation settlers in the area.
 Another grave worthy of a note is that of Agnes Jones a nursing colleague of Florence Nightingale who died in 1868.
 Across the road in the grounds of the Protestant Church is the large grave in which are interred 68 victims of H.M.S Laurentic which was lost on January 26th 1917 at the mouth of Lough Swilly following an attack by a German U-Boat.
 A major claim to fame for this village is that Cecil Frances Alexander, wife of the then Anglican Bishop of Derry wrote "There is a Green Hill Far Away" and "Once in David's Royal City", while living in a local rectory .
 The Focal point of Fahan is the Lough Swilly Marina, which provides a sheltered anchorage for 400 boats and yachts of varying sizes.

 Buncrana is located on the banks of Lough Swilly, which translates from the Gaelic into "Lake of Shadows".
 The importance of Lough Swilly to Buncrana during W.W.1 became evident when Admiral dellicoe moved his grand fleet from Scapa Flow to Lough Swilly.
 The Clan O'Dochertaigh has has a long affiliation with this town and the historic O'Dochertaigh's Keep still stands near the lovely walk towards Fr.
 Hegarty's Rock.
 Lough Swilly has a rich varied history; it is where John Newton was inspired to write the world famous hymn "Amazing Grace" after being saved from a severe storm on April 8th 1748.
 Also nearby is the spot where Wolf Tone was taken ashore following his capture on board a French warship during the 1798 rebellion.
 The town also has a beautiful coastal walk and riverside park.